 4. Bun Bo Hue

-Bun Bo Hue is another good Vietnamese dish and is known widely for its exquisite and unique taste.
+Bun Bo Hue is another good Vietnamese dish known widely for its exquisite and unique taste.
 As its name suggests, this is a typical dish when talking about Hue City.

 Ingredients of this dish include thin slices of marinated and boiled beef shank with broth with red and spicy characteristics.
 Served with Hue beef noodle soup are chili sauce, lemon, cilantro, sliced scallions, sliced banana flowers, red cabbage, sliced raw onions, and green bean sprouts.

-You can enjoy Hue Breakfast Noodle Soup in many places all over Vietnam, but in my opinion, eating Bun Bo Hue in Hue city will still give you a great and original taste.
+You can enjoy Beef Soup of Hue in many places all over Vietnam, but in my opinion, eating Bun Bo Hue in Hue city will still give you a great and original taste.
 Please visit the O Phuong beef noodle shop (24 Nguyen Khuyen, Hue City) to discover the rich flavor of this dish!

 If you are backpacking in Vietnam without trying a bowl of Pho, you will never come to this country.
-It is the most popular dish among Vietnamese noodle dishes; Pho has been voted by CNN, BBC, Business Insider many times as the best food in Asia.
+It is one of the most popular Vietnamese dishes, almost every city in Vietnam sells this dish; Pho has been voted by CNN, BBC, Business Insider many times as the best food in Asia.